Writing about maps in IELTS

 - The industrial area to the south-west of the station was expanded.

 - Houses were constructed next to the primary school.

 - The forest near the river was cut down.

 - A new railway running from north to south was built.

 - The footpath by the river was expanded.

-- Parking facilities were added in the city centre.
+- Parking facilities were added to the city centre.

 - The school across from the park was extended and new sports facilities were built.

 Vocabulary for describing change over time